Log query scope and time range in Azure Monitor Log Analytics

 If you set a filter in the query that uses the standard time column as shown in the table above, the time picker changes to Set in query, and the time picker is disabled.
 In this case, it's most efficient to put the filter at the top of the query so that any subsequent processing only needs to work with the filtered records.

-If you use the workspace or app command to retrieve data from another workspace or classic application, the time picker may behave differently.
-If the scope is a Log Analytics workspace and you use app, or if the scope is a classic Application Insights application and you use workspace, then Log Analytics may not understand that the column used in the filter should determine the time filter.
+If you use the workspace or app command to retrieve data from another workspace or classic application, the time picker might behave differently.
+If the scope is a Log Analytics workspace and you use app, or if the scope is a classic Application Insights application and you use workspace, then Log Analytics might not understand that the column used in the filter should determine the time filter.

 In the following example, the scope is set to a Log Analytics workspace.
 The query uses workspace to retrieve data from another Log Analytics workspace.
 The time picker changes to Set in query because it sees a filter that uses the expected TimeGenerated column.